 Each task provides an overview of the activities to be completed and the funding sources and costs associated with those activities.
+A detailed budget is included in Appendix I & II.
 Cost categories are as follows:

 Personnel: Salaries and fringe benefits for TPO staff.
 Fringe includes retirement, FICA, health insurance, workers compensation and executive benefits.